+Venture capital brokers are financial experts and advisers who assist companies in accessing the necessary start-up capital to fund product development and new business ventures.
 Working as a venture capital broker can be highly stressful and very lucrative.
-Most such brokers work more than 40 hours a week and their schedules include evenings and weekends.
+Most brokers work more than 40 hours a week, and their schedules include evenings and weekends.
 Time is spent meeting with potential investors, companies, and financial institutions as well as collaborating with brokerages.
 Many brokers live in New York City.

-|Degree Level||Bachelor's degree required for entry-level positions|
+|Degree Level||Bachelor's degree for entry-level positions|

-|Degree Field||Accounting, finance, economics, business or other related field|
+|Degree Field||Accounting, finance, economics, business, or other related field|

-|Licensure and/or Certification||Brokers are required to be licensed (registered) with Financial Industry Regulatory Authority (FINRA); voluntary professional certification is available|
+|Licensure and/or Certification||Brokers must be licensed/registered with Financial Industry Regulatory Authority (FINRA), voluntary certification available|

-|Experience||Experience required for advancement and professional certification; on-the-job training common|
+|Experience||Experience required for advancement and certification; on-the-job training common|

 Step 1: Earn a Bachelor's Degree

 Although many employers place the highest value on self-motivation and intuitive thinking when seeking venture capital brokers, a bachelor's degree is also extremely important since it increases a candidate's financial and economic knowledge.
-Coursework emphasizing accounting, communication and general business studies is recommended.
+Coursework emphasizing accounting, communication, and general business studies is recommended.
 Job competition in this field is extremely high, and those with the strongest educational background generally have the greatest likelihood of success.
-Available related programs include the Bachelor of Science (B.S.) in Accounting, B.S. in Finance, B.S. in Financial Economics and Bachelor of Science in Business Administration (BSBA) with a major in accounting,
+Available related programs include the Bachelor of Science (B.S.) in Accounting, B.S. in Finance, B.S. in Financial Economics, and Bachelor of Science in Business Administration (BSBA) with a major in accounting.

 Step 2: Gain Work Experience in Sales or Other Financial Services

 Various paths of training and experience exist to assist one in becoming a venture capital broker.
 Frequently, prospective brokers begin their careers as sales assistants.
 Some individuals enter into a broker training program immediately, while others transition from other sales or financial occupations in different industries, utilizing previous contacts to ensure a successful start at acquiring initial clients.
-Regardless of the chosen path to becoming a venture capital broker, new employees generally receive extensive training in specific products, profitable trades and other financial principles.
+Regardless of the chosen path to becoming a venture capital broker, new employees generally receive extensive training in specific products, profitable trades, and other financial principles.

 Step 3: Become Registered

 Venture capital brokers who handle the securities affairs for their company are required to register with the Financial Industry Regulatory Authority (FINRA).
 The Series 7 exam is required for all brokers and general securities representatives.
-This exam consists of 250 multiple choice questions divided into two sections.
+This exam consists of 250 multiple-choice questions divided into two sections.
 Completion enables the candidate to buy and sell all securities products.
 Additional certification exams may be necessary for specific positions and promotions.

 Expand contacts and stay alert to changing industry trends.
 The success of venture capital brokers directly correlates with their ability to keep up with the continued entrepreneurial drive evident in the American economy.
 Venture capital brokers must strive to increase their client base, both in size and wealth.
 The number and success rate of clients coincides with the earning power the broker can achieve.